nikolajbaer/django-reportengine/README.txt

 === Short Term ===

 TODO: build SQLReport that is based on instances configured in backend
-TODO: add namespacing and/or categorization for registering reports
 TODO: add manage.py command that generates specified reports and puts them in a certain spot
 TODO: add calendar view for date ranged reports
 TODO: add table row sorting